tomwey2/task-tracker-backend-rest-spring-mariadb/README.md

 # Task Tracker Backend
 This project implements a REST API server that manages tasks for a task's tracker system.
-The tasks are stored in a mongodb database that runs in AWS.
+The tasks are stored in a mariadb database.

 ## Usage
 Build the application with gradle: